-Ross Menke is a certified financial planner and the founder of Lyndale Financial, a fee-only financial planning firm in Nashville, Tennessee.
+Ross Menke is a certified financial planner.
 He strives to provide clear and concise advice, so his clients can achieve their life goals.
-Ross’s previous blogs include Rewriting the Script, Paper Chase, Start Small and Never Retire.
+Ross’s previous articles include Rewriting the Script, Paper Chase, Start Small and Never Retire.
 Follow Ross on Twitter @RossVMenke.

 Limited time offer: Get the audiobook version of Jonathan Clements's "How to Think About Money" at the special pre-release price of $12—a 40% savings.
 For more information, click here.